Passamaquoddy: Populations and languages

 The total Passamaquoddy population is around 3,576 people.
-About 500 people, most if not all over the age of 50, speak the Malecite-Passamaquoddy language, shared (other than minor differences in dialect) with the neighboring and related Maliseet people.
+About 500 people, most if not all over the age of 50, speak the Maliseet-Passamaquoddy language, shared (other than minor differences in dialect) with the neighboring and related Wolastoqiyik people.
 It belongs to the Algonquian branch of the Algic language family.
 The University of Maine published a comprehensive Passamaquoddy Dictionary in 2008.
 Another resource for the language is the online Passamaquoddy-Maliseet Language Portal, which includes many videos, subtitled in English and Passamaquoddy, of native speakers conversing in the language.
 Most of the people speak English as their first language.

-While the Passamaquoddy population in Canada is much smaller than that in Maine, it has a formal structure and a chief, Hugh Akagi.
+While the Passamaquoddy population in Canada is much smaller than that in Maine, there is an organization called the Peskotomuhkati Nation, with a formal structure and a chief, Hugh Akagi.
 Most of its people speak French and English.
 It is not recognized by the Canadian government as constituting a First Nation.
 In 2004, Chief Akagi was authorized to represent the Passamaquoddy at events marking the 400th anniversary of French settlement of St Croix Island (the first French effort at permanent settlement in the New World).
 This indicates that the government had acknowledged the tribe to some extent, and progress is being made in formal recognition.